openvm-org/openvm/docs/repo/layout.md

 ### VM SDK

 - [`openvm-sdk`](../../crates/openvm-sdk): The developer SDK for the VM.
-It includes the OpenVm aggregation programs to support continuations for all VMs in the framework, and well as local aggregation scheduling implementation.
+It includes the OpenVM aggregation programs to support continuations for all VMs in the framework, and well as local aggregation scheduling implementation.
 It provides the final interface for proving an arbitrary program for a target VM.
 Includes utilities to generate final onchain SNARK verifier contract.

 ### Rust Toolchain

-- [`openvm`](../../crates/toolchain/openvm): The OpenVm standard library to be imported by guest programs.
+- [`openvm`](../../crates/toolchain/openvm): The OpenVM standard library to be imported by guest programs.
 Contains `main` function entrypoint and standard intrinsic functions for IO.
-- [`openvm-platform`](../../crates/toolchain/platform): Rust runtime for RV32IM target using OpenVm intrinsic for system termination.
+- [`openvm-platform`](../../crates/toolchain/platform): Rust runtime for RV32IM target using OpenVM intrinsic for system termination.
-- [`openvm-transpiler`](../../crates/toolchain/transpiler): Transpiler for converting RISC-V ELF with custom instructions into OpenVm executable with OpenVm instructions.
+- [`openvm-transpiler`](../../crates/toolchain/transpiler): Transpiler for converting RISC-V ELF with custom instructions into OpenVM executable with OpenVM instructions.
 - [`openvm-macros-common`](../../crates/toolchain/macros): Common library for parsing utilities shared across procedural macros used for custom instruction setup in guest programs.
 - [`openvm-toolchain-tests`](../../crates/toolchain/tests): Testing of Rust toolchain including all official RISC-V 32-bit IM test vectors.